Joe-Warren Plant: Dancing on Ice and other work

-Other work

 In 2018, Plant appeared as a contestant on Soap Hand of Dance with Arran Crascall, a series by YouTuber Arran Crascall where soap stars from the United Kingdom compete to show off their dancing skills.
 To celebrate 50 years of Emmerdale being broadcast, he participated in a special of Ninja Warrior UK in 2022.

-Charity work

 Plant frequently participates in charity football matches in order to raise awareness of cancer and Down’s Syndrome.